 Long, hot showers have so many benefits that it’s a shame to see people suggesting they be eliminated.
 While limiting a shower to five minutes of the coolest water tolerable will save water and energy, a short, cool shower may not be doing anyone any favors.

-With apologies to my readers who don’t have access to an unlimited supply of water, here are four kinds of benefits simple, deliberate people like me experience from taking a long, hot shower despite the environmental impact.
+With apologies to my readers who don’t have access to an unlimited supply of water, here are four kinds of benefits that simple, deliberate people like me experience from taking a long, hot shower despite the environmental impact:

 1. The obvious.